Room & Board – On Campus

 About Our Cabins

 Each cabin sleeps up to four students, and cabins are separated by gender.
-While our cabins have power and a ceiling fan, they do not offer heating or air conditioning elements.
+While our cabins have power and air conditioning, they do not offer heating elements.
 As a result, we recommend that you come prepared for the weather you expect during your course or training.

 Please note that our cabins are basic.
 They were designed with a functionality-first mindset and are not capable of offering a level of luxury found in an Airbnb or high-end hotel.